Let the Decision Stand

 Constitutional doctrine sometimes evolves in response to changes in a community’s understandings of fundamental norms.
 Brown v.
 Board of Education reversed Plessy v.
 Ferguson in part because the Court and the country recognized by 1954 that separate was inherently unequal in a white-dominant society.
 The Court recognized the right to marriage equality in 2015 because the country’s understanding of the fundamental dignity and equality of lesbian and gay people had dramatically changed over the previous thirty years.
 But the country’s views about abortion have not materially changed since 1973 or 1992.
 Abortion remains a contentious issue.
 If anything, the principle that women have a right to decide whether to terminate a pregnancy is more widely accepted today than it was when Roe was announced.
 It is wholly unlike segregation or marriage equality.

 The only thing that has changed, in short, is who sits on the Court.
 And if we are to be ruled by law, not men (or women for that matter), that cannot be a sufficient ground for reversal.
 As Justice Kavanaugh wrote two years ago, quoting the great eighteenth-century legal commentator William Blackstone, stare decisis ensures that “the scale of justice” does not “waver with every new judge’s opinion.”6 Even if Gorsuch, Kavanaugh, and Barrett might not have joined the Roe majority in 1973, they cannot simply ignore fifty years of precedent safeguarding a right that is central to women’s autonomy and equal standing.
 As the three then-recently Republican-appointed justices who reaffirmed Roe in Casey warned in 1992, overruling Roe would do “profound and unnecessary damage to the Court’s legitimacy and to the Nation’s commitment to the rule of law.”
-That is only more true today.n
+That is only more true today.

 —October 7, 2021